T-S-Liang/t-s-liang.github.io/_pages/about.md

 I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
 My research interests fall into the field of Electrical Engineering and Computer Science, particularly in the field of **computer vision, automation, sensing and perception**.
 I would continue my graduate study in the field of **Electrical Engineering and Computer Science** in the fall semester, 2024.

-I'm looking for research opportunities in the field of computer vision.
-Please don't hesitate to contact me if you're recruiting graduate students.
+I'm seeking research opportunities in the field of computer vision and world models.
+I'm particularly interested in integrating methods for solving partial differential equations (PDEs) into AI algorithms.
+I believe that this approach could provide innovative insights into how artificial intelligence can understand the physical world more intrinsically.
 ## Please contact me via:

-<i class="fa fa-fw fa-envelope"></i> Email: <a href="mailto:liangshuang@whu.edu.cn">liangshuang@whu.edu.cn</a> or <a href="mailto:tsliang2001@gmail.com">tsliang2001@gmail.com</a>
+<i class="fa fa-fw fa-envelope"></i> Email: <a href="mailto:tsliang2001@gmail.com">tsliang2001@gmail.com</a> or <a href="mailto:liangshuang@whu.edu.cn">liangshuang@whu.edu.cn</a>

 You may also follow my WeChat Official Account **@Pandas Secret Garden**, it's a place for me to update some pieces of my daily life and share some of my ideas.
 (Articles from my WeChat Official Account are Chinese only.)

 ## What's new:
+**[May.
+12nd, 2024]** I passed my undergraduate thesis defense and will graduate from WHU with a B.S. in Physics in June.
 **[Feb.
-2nd, 2024]** I'll be an MLE research intern at Rama Alpaca Co.
+2nd, 2024]** I'll be an MLE research intern at Beijing Rama Alpaca Co.
 Ltd. in the spring semester under the supervision of Dr. <a href = "https://guozhang.mit.edu/guos-personal-home">Guo Zhang</a>.<br>
 **[Feb.
 9th, 2023]** I've joined Prof. <a href = "http://yuan.whu.edu.cn">Shengjun Yuan</a>'s group at Wuhan University as a research assistant this semester!<br>
-**[Apr.
-19th, 2022]** Just registered my own site!
-Kinda excited!
-Thanks to the help of K. Yang and Z. Wang who have given me so much support and enlightening ideas on how to build a website.
-I love my BFFs.<br>
 **[Feb.
 14th, 2022]** I've just joined Prof. <a href = "http://jszy.whu.edu.cn/zhangshunping/en/index.htm#">Shunping Zhang</a>'s group at Wuhan University for undergraduate research!<br>

 ## Education